Triumph

 Content Moderation Hidden

 The invisible army that decides what gets seen.
 Contractors in unmarked facilities viewing humanity's worst content daily.
 Turnover is extreme.
 Mental health support is... minimal.
+They see everything so the feeds can look like nothing is wrong.

 Algorithm Division Confidential